 But when I came into this position, I was managing a lot of break bulk and non-containerized operations, which I’d never done before.
 So, again, I was out trying to ask questions and learn, and relearn terminology on this side of the business as well.
 I hadn’t had to do that in a while.

 I think the transition was easy just because I knew the people I would be working for.
 I’d worked for them before in Norfolk.
-I didn’t know the people that were going to be working for me, but that’s just something that, as with any job transition, you get to know everyone.
+I didn’t know the people who were going to be working for me, but that’s just something that, as with any job transition, you get to know everyone.
 And getting to know people right during COVID was interesting.
 It’s been an interesting transition, but all good.

 MW: You noted again that when you came into your role at GPA, collecting knowledge and talking to people was an important aspect of understanding the operational realms that you were perhaps not used to.
 Do you find that people are open and willing to talk to you?
 Is there any apprehension in talking to you, or what’s that culture like?